inato/effect-fpts-interop/README.md

 Helper functions to interoperate between the Effect type and the ReaderTaskEither type.

+> [!NOTE]
+> This repository acts as supporting document for [this article](https://medium.com/@laure_rc/b71acd0c5640) that describe how at Inato we successfully migrated to Effect.

 ## Installation

 You can install this package via pnpm: